Is Random Attention Sufficient for Sequence Modeling? Disentangling Trainable Components in the Transformer: Conclusion

 \section{Conclusion}

-In this work, we isolated the roles of the architecture’s two trainable components by selectively freezing parameters and introducing \ours{}, whose attention maps are fixed and random.
-Fixed attention suffices for many algorithmic tasks.
-However, adaptive attention is essential for associative recall and language modelling, as \ours{} fails on long-range retrieval and yields higher perplexity.
-However, memorization resides in the MLPs, with attention contributing significantly less.
-Together, these results support a heterogeneity hypothesis: MLPs and learnable attention mechanism are required for the full behavioural range of modern large language models.
+In this work, we designed a spectrum of model architectures to systematically study the components of a transformer model.
+We found that, surprisingly, trainable attention is not required to form specialized circuits, and Frozen-QK can indeed perform well on language modeling.
+We also identified an obstruction towards scaling depth-wise in prior random models, and designed a principled remedy.
+Our work sheds important light on the functionalities of different model components, such as attention and MLPs, and shows how each is crucial for different tasks.

-\paragraph{Limitations and future work} Our work studied basic algorithmic, mathematical reasoning, and language modeling tasks.
+\paragraph{Limitations and future work.} Our work studied basic algorithmic, mathematical reasoning, and language modeling tasks.
 It is an exciting future direction to extend our study to more complex tasks such as human reasoning, which demands a wide-ranging skillset that does not fall neatly on one side of the retrieval-memorization spectrum.
-We used relatively small-scale models; extending the analysis to larger networks and datasets will test whether the observed separation of concerns persists at a larger scale.
-Future work might study hybrid training schedules in which only a subset of architectural modules remain trainable -- or are gradually unfrozen -- which may strike an even better accuracy–efficiency trade-off.
+Future work might study hybrid training schedules, in which only a subset of architectural modules remain trainable -- or are gradually unfrozen -- which may strike an even better accuracy–efficiency trade-off.
 Finally, probing how these architectural choices interact with emerging interpretability and safety techniques constitutes an exciting avenue for further research.